-Despite the material uncertainties above, the Board's assessment is that it is appropriate to apply the going concern assumption.
+Despite the material uncertainties above, the Board's assessment for Q4 2019 is that it is appropriate to apply the going concern assumption.
 The Board anticipates that the Group can continue its shipbuilding activities, and will have the financial resources to apply the going concern principle as the basis for the financial statements.
-The Board's assessment is unchanged from the Board's year-end 2018 assessment included in the 2018 annual report, with no material changes in the assumptions described therein.